 Although at first glance colours such as ‘Chinese Porcelain’ and ‘Crystalline’ might seem very far from each other, this year’s trends all hold serenity, calm and stability at their core.
 They signal a return to nature and a desire for comfort.

-You can learn more about future design trends and the cruise industry at Cruise Ship Interiors Expo America, 8-9 June 2021, at the Miami Beach Convention Center.
+You can learn more about future design trends and the cruise industry at Cruise Ship Interiors Design Expo Americas.
+Find out about the next event here.